TheOnlyPatty/WMM/README.md

 * Tap the button with the raised hand, this should open the unity project
 * <img src="Tutorial-4.jpg" width="225" height="475">
 * Press the "Press to start demo!" button at the bottom of the screen
 * Should be simulating the IMU's orientation!
+Thank you for coming to my Ted Talk